zhaozg/lua-openssl/README.md

  * ec, with ec_name, and option flag

 * ***openssl.pkey.new*** ({alg='rsa|dsa|dh|ec', ... }) => evp_pkey
+ * contruct or generate a keypair object
+ * private key should has it factor named n,q,e and so on, value is hex encoded string
- * this pattern pkey.new need table as pkey argument, and key 'alg' must be given.
+ * The pattern pkey.new need table as pkey argument, and key 'alg' must be given.

  ```
  when arg is rsa, table may with key n,e,d,p,q,dmp1,dmq1,iqmp,both are string value